ApusApp/Swift/README.md

 Swift
 =====
-Swift is a basal C++ library for Linux
+Swift is a basic C++ library for Linux